 Everything I’m about to write must be prefaced by one caveat: falling in love is out of your control.
 That includes when it will happen, where it will happen and who it will happen with.
 Although some relationship experts or self-help books would like you to believe otherwise, that’s the honest truth.
 You cannot control love.
 I’ll give you a few minutes — or a few decades– to let that sink in.
 When I was single that was the hardest part for me to accept.
 I’m a do-er.
 So not being able to do anything about this life event that felt very important made me feel utterly useless.
 Which in turn, made me feel depressed.

 To put the whole “falling in love” thing in perspective, I think it only happens truly, madly, deeply once or twice in a lifetime if you’re lucky.
 Some people are of the belief that there is not a lid for every pot.
 I’m more of the belief that some of us choose to be alone.
 And there’s not a thing wrong with that either.
 So, what do you have control over in all of this?
 You.
 I’ll repeat it, there is nothing you can do to make love happen.
 But there are certain ways of being that are more conducive to falling in love, if that’s what you choose.
 Here are a few easier-said-than-done things you can do to prepare for the romance you hope to have someday: Keep reading »

-This week on Date-Ade – a stream of consciousness advice series for stressed daters — I talk to Rebecca about lightening up the mood in her relationship with the help of clowns.
+This week on Date-Ade – a stream of consciousness advice series for stressed daters — Sophia wants to know how to handle a man who warns her not to fall in love with him.

 If you have a sex, dating or relationship dilemma that you’d like for me to try to illuminate (no promises), send your questions to firstname.lastname@example.org.